jfsulliv-zz/elfnab/README.md

 elfnab
 ======

-Recovers a user-readable ELF file from a user-executable ELF file or running process.
+Recovers a user-readable ELF32/64 file from a user-executable ELF32/64 file or running process.
 This can effectively create a readable copy of a non-readable but executable file.